Materials-Consortia/OPTIMADE/optimade.rst

     The defined property is a string that MUST have a length that is less than or equal to the given integer.
     The length of the string is defined according to :RFC:`8259`.

-  - :field:`enum`: List.
-    The defined property MUST take one of the values given in the provided list.
-    The items in the list MUST all be of a data type that matches the :field:`type` field and otherwise adhere to the rest of the Property Description.
-    If this key is given, for :val:`null` to be a valid value of the defined property, the list MUST contain a `null` value and the :field:`type` MUST be a list where the second value is the string "null".

-  - :field:`pattern`: String.
-    The defined property MUST adhere to the format as specified by the given string when interpreted as a regular expression according to the ECMA-262 regular expression dialect.

   - :field:`format`: String.
     Choose one of the following values to indicate that the defined property is a string that MUST adhere to the specified format: